MDSplus/Documentation/docs/reference/matlab.md

 # MATLAB API Reference

-Below are the main commands you can use in your MATLAB scripts to get and put information into MDSplus.
-See the the main MATLAB guide (TODO: link here) for more information on how to set up MATLAB to work with MDSplus.
+Below are the main commands you can use in your MATLAB scripts to interact with MDSplus, i.e., use MATLAB to retrieve from and put data into MDSplus trees.
+See the main [MATLAB guide](matlab.md) for more information on how to set up MATLAB to work with MDSplus.

 ## `mdsconnect(SERVER_NAME)`